genesis-extensions/genesis/doc/init.md

 Copy safecashd.init to /etc/init.d/safecashd.
 Test by running `service safecashd start`.

-Using this script, you can adjust the path and flags to the safecashd program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/safecashd.
+Using this script, you can adjust the path and flags to the safecashd program by setting the SAFECASHD and FLAGS environment variables in the file /etc/sysconfig/safecashd.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X